emma-bell/Microbial_MetaOmics/03_Mapping.md

 ### 1. Perform mapping with Strobealign

 This time we'll use the `for loop` to iterate through each set of paired QC reads.
-We'll run this command for each of our samples.
-Make sure you change the parts of the command that say *`your_sample`* to your sample name.

 ```
 nano 03_strobealign.sh